mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-10-17-inktober-2016-failure.md

 October is half over and I suppose there's still time for me to knock out another portrait or two.
 If past years are any indication there's not a good chance of that happening. :neutral_face:

-{% figure caption:"Inktober pieces from the past." class:"third" %}
+{% figure caption:"Inktober pieces from the past." class:"gallery-3-col" %}
 [![Inktober drawing from the past](/assets/images/inktober-past-1-600.jpg)](/assets/images/inktober-past-1.jpg) [![Inktober drawing from the past](/assets/images/inktober-past-2-600.jpg)](/assets/images/inktober-past-2.jpg) [![Inktober drawing from the past](/assets/images/inktober-past-3-600.jpg)](/assets/images/inktober-past-3.jpg)